peisistratus/Path/content/Path/2 Bedrock/Bedrock.md

 One day, you manage to leave the cave and step outside.
 You see the real world with bright colors, trees, animals, and the sun.
 You realize that the shadows in the cave were just a tiny, dull version of the amazing real world outside.

-The cave where you had spent your whole life was like living in a world of make-believe, while outside the cave is the world of true reality.
+The cave where you had spent your whole life was like living in a world of make-believe, while outside the cave is the world of 'true reality'.
 Plato's story is telling us that most people are like those in the cave, only seeing shadows which are their limited, mistaken ideas based on taking their senses as truth instead of the real, true things which are abstract and not necessarily perceivable through the senses.
   ![[Allegory of the Cave.png]]

 While inattention blindness is a literal and physical example of this ‘reality is too rich’ problem, Plato’s allegory of the cave also suggests that our senses give us a distorted understanding of reality.
 This awareness of ignorance is the first step up and the first step better towards realizing the limits of our attention, how and where reality may be constructed for us, and to question what is missing.

 We are all drawn to particular ways of thinking and working without being aware of it, which today we call heuristics.

-Heuristic is a fancy word for the shortcuts our brains take so that they don’t have to work hard.
-Heuristics trade speed for certainty, like looking for an item in the last place you remember seeing it instead of searching room by room.
+Heuristic is a fancy word for the shortcuts our brains take so that they don’t have to work hard, conserving energy for future survival.
+Heuristics trade speed for certainty, like looking for an item in the last place you remember seeing it instead of searching room by room top to bottom.
 These rule-of-thumb strategies allow us to solve problems and make judgments quickly and efficiently without having to engage in prolonged thought, but they come at the cost of cognitive biases.

 Cognitive biases are errors in judgement based on tendencies of the brain.
 Some biases are useless and irrational but they can also prop up helpful behavior.
 An example is confirmation bias.
 The tendency to favor information in a way that confirms or supports our existing beliefs or values.
 This is bad when new information is thrown away because it conflicts with what we think we know as true.